 STROLL HISTORIC DIDSBURY

-You might make a new friend as you munch on a lemon drop or some homemade fudge while putting together a puzzle or two.
+You might make a new friend as you savour a Turkish Delight or a Scotch Mint while putting together a puzzle.

 |HOME | VOLUNTEER | SPONSOR | MAPS | LINKS | COMMITTEE PAGES | ARTS SOCIETY | WEBSITE|